sananand007/R-projects/README.md

 		+ Insample error < out-of-sample-error
 		+ Overfitting - Only matching your data very closely and will not match the other data that you have
 	- **Prediction study Design**
 		+ Define your error rate
+		+ Use Like Data to predict like
 		+ Split data into:
 			- Traning Set
 			- Test Set